citkane/bisq-engine/README.md

 # bisq-engine

+**NB!!!
+This is NOT production ready.
+Please do not attempt to use this is MainNet**

 Base component for a [Bisq](https://github.com/bisq-network/exchange) MVC API architecture.

 This bootstraps the core application optionally with the GUI, or headless without launching the javaFX application.
 It plumbs the Guice injector to an API controller/interface space in a GUI agnostic way.